Crisis Prevention Intervention Training Online Courses

 It made for an interesting next 30 minutes as I opened the conversation up and gently let him know I thought his attitude towards non dignity and non respect was not helpful, and likely led to the issues they currently had, and that we were called there to fix.
 Let’s just say, I wish I had that conversation recorded.
 Anyhow, this attitude within him had developed to this point for whatever reason.
 He had been in the industry a long time and maybe he was just burned out.
 I don’t know the reason, but he’d come to a point where he felt he didn’t have to show respect to anyone until that person had earned it.
 I wonder how many others feel that same way.
 Do you?

 Whether you learn crisis prevention training online or in one of our classrooms these are the type of valuable lessons you can expect to learn from our courses.
 Crisis intervention courses are the proven way to learn to handle aggressive and violent individuals with a non threatening technique.
+When you get your crisis intervention certificate online you will have a new skill set to deal with the challenges of De-Escalation.

 Trust your Instincts